 No More Pre-existing Conditions Since 2014

 ObamaCare eliminated pre-existing conditions starting in 2014.
 No more pre-existing conditions means you can’t be denied coverage, charged more, or denied treatment based on health status.

-- According to the CDC, 75 percent of all health care expenditures go toward treating chronic diseases, many of which are preventable.
+- 75 percent of all health care expenditures go toward treating chronic diseases, many of which are preventable.

 - Chronic diseases cause 7 in 10 deaths each year in the United States.